wasiqs-classics/Streamlit-Groq-Chatbot-Playground/README.md

+# Chat Playground with Streamlit and Groq API
 This project is about building a chatbot playground using Python, Streamlit, and Groq.
 The project covers the following topics:

 * Installing Python and Visual Studio Code